vince-nyanga/vince-nyanga.github.io/_posts/2023-10-08-nservicebus-sample.md

 ---
 title: "Building A Distributed System Using NServiceBus"
-excerpt: "In this post, I will take you through how to build your first decoupled system using NServiceBus."
+excerpt: "In this post, I will take you through how to build your first distributed system using NServiceBus."
 date: 2023-10-08
 header:
-  overlay_image: /images/nservicebus/nservicebus.png
+  overlay_image: /images/nservicebus/sample-system.png
 tags: [NServiceBus, Messaging, Microservices]
 ---